makohda/IDRC_first_step_course_2018/README.md

 Thread means threads of execution.
 Roughly saying, dividing a single task to four parts to reduce the calculation time.

 phred33??
-Phred score is originally developed for Sanger sequence.
+Phred score is originally developed for the Sanger sequence.
 So, I expect you already know well.
 More detail about options for Trimmomatic, see their page http://www.usadellab.org/cms/?page=trimmomatic

 This fastq file encodes quality values with Sanger institute-style.
 It's offset is 33.